Optimizing Time Blocks on Campus for Success

 The research on how to effectively structure your college’s academic course scheduling may be scarce, but that doesn’t mean it’s not out there.
 In January 2018, Hanover Research published Best Practices in Course Scheduling.
-The report takes a deep dive into course scheduling practices for undergraduate classes at four-year institutions, focusing on public universities, and includes three case studies that highlight innovative and successful approaches.
+The report takes a deep dive into course scheduling practices for undergraduate classes at four-year institutions and includes three case studies that highlight innovative and successful approaches.
 In addition to the Hanover Research report, AACRAO has published findings on course start times and lengths from a 60-second survey that was distributed in March 2016.
 Some schools have also conducted their own internal reviews and updated their policies accordingly.

-These are great suggestions, you say, but we schedule faculty.
-Don’t worry—you are not alone.
 According to the Hanover Research report, the most common factor in course scheduling was faculty availability at 90.7%.
 The second most common factor was time block popularity at 76.5%.
 Finally, the third most common factor was scheduling at the same time as last year (rolling the schedule forward) at 71.4%.
 While these may be the most popular ways to schedule, it doesn’t necessarily mean that schools aren’t reviewing their practices and slowly updating to offer a more student-focused schedule.
 There are numerous ways other than the “top three” to increase course scheduling effectiveness.

 A few options include: